What are the 3 Essential LEED Certification Building Requirements for AEC Projects?

 Biodiversity and healthy ecosystems are essential for the planet’s survival.
 LEED promotes the protection of ecosystems and biodiversity by encouraging sustainable land use practices and the preservation of natural habitats.
 This goal contributes to the holistic development of the environment and contributes to its peaceful co-existence with the human populace.

-Leed green building design
+leed green building design

 5. Thoughtful Material Usage